A colourful dish at a MICHELIN starred restaurant in Toronto.

-MICHELIN Star restaurants in Toronto
+MICHELIN-starred restaurants in Toronto and beyond

-What is the MICHELIN Guide?
+What is the MICHELIN Guide

-The MICHELIN Guide was first published in 1900 by brothers and car tire manufacturers Édouard and André Michelin as ‘Le Guide MICHELIN’, an information guide for motorists.
+The MICHELIN Restaurant Guide was first published in 1900 by brothers and car tire manufacturers Edouard and Andre Michelin as “Le Guide MICHELIN,” an information guide for motorists.
 They hoped it would encourage more French people to use cars and purchase MICHELIN brand tires.
-The MICHELIN Guide was a huge success, and as its reach expanded to other countries and continents, so too did its prestige.

 The MICHELIN Star System is defined as:

-• Two Stars: Excellent cooking that is worth a detour
+Two Stars: Excellent cooking that is worth a detour

-• Three Stars: Exceptional cuisine that is worth a special journey
+Three Stars: Exceptional cuisine that is worth a special journey

 Today, the MICHELIN Star Guide has become a worldwide iconic symbol of culinary excellence.